+Figure 53: All 4/4 Integration tests passed

 7. Network Testing:

 Network testing involves assessing the performance, reliability, and security of computer networks, including both local area networks (LANs) and wide area networks (WANs).
 It encompasses various techniques and methodologies to evaluate different aspects of network functionality.
 The primary objectives of network testing are to ensure that the network infrastructure meets the requirements for data transmission, communication, and resource sharing while maintaining security and integrity.